qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

 Creating manifests
 ^^^^^^^^^^^^^^^^^^

-Kubernetes describes its objects to deploy in yaml manifests.
-They are many different kind but we will only use deployments (handle pods ie. docker images) and services to expose the deployments to internal or external purposes.
+Kubernetes describes the objects to deploy in yaml manifests.
+There are many different kinds, but we will only use deployments (handle pods, i.e. docker images) and services to expose the deployments to internal or external purposes.

 Deployment manifests